Paul-Clue/JavaScriptCapstone/game-instructions/README.md

 - Stars are scattered all over the game world.
 - Ninja can move in all directions in order to collect the stars.
 - The score is kept by the clock.
-- The leaderboard displays the players who found the secret star the fastest.
+- The leader-board displays the players who found the secret star the fastest.

 Nice to Have Features: